-- Tips Från Coachen ("Hints From The Coach" — no, that title doesn't make sense to me either): The host asks fairly regular questions to one or more of the comedians.
-However, instructions from a teleprompter flash past for the comedians, causing them to behave anything but regularly, for instance "You are drunk" or "You are a spoiled brat".
+- Tips Från Coachen ("Advice From The Coach"): The host asks fairly normal questions to one or more of the comedians.
+However, instructions from a teleprompter flash past for the comedians, causing them to behave anything but normally, for instance "You are drunk" or "You are a spoiled brat".
 Arguably the most famous round.

 This show contains examples of: